-The ancient tribes of Africa are so unique and profound that their tales sends shivers running down the spines of any African who truly comes across them.
+The ancient ethnic nationalities of Africa are so unique and profound that their tales sends shivers running down the spines of any African who truly comes across them.
 One of such tribes is the Buganda and Rwanda people, who were one of the earliest humans on earth.
 Their story brings the noble nature of Africa to the fore and screams to the high heavens, the egalitarian nature of the Black race.

 During the lower imperial era, the kingdoms of the Great Lakes were exquisite and egalitarian kingdoms and were known for their leadership and social structure.
 Of these kingdoms, we will focus more on Buganda and Rwanda, which were at that time the most popular and significant of the kingdoms of the Great lakes.